"Nudge, nudge, wink,

 Fogg in Jules Verne's novel of the same name.
 He also starred in

-Gilliams Brazil and Time Bandits, and hosted Saturday Night
+Gilliams Brazil and Time Bandits, hosted Saturday Night Live

-Live several times.
-Palin is one of the most popular personalities in
+and Fierce Creatures.
+Palin is one of the most popular personalities

 Eric Idle, 13 is even